-10. The SEND qualifications of, and SEND training attended by, our staff

-All staff and governors and involved in monitoring and evaluating the special educational provision and are responsible for the successful implementation of our Local Offer to ensure the success and achievement of all pupils.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision All staff and governors and involved in monitoring and evaluating the special educational provision and are responsible for the successful implementation of our Local Offer to ensure the success and achievement of all pupils.
 All teaching staff have Qualified Teacher Status, meaning that they have undertaken research and practical experience with working with pupils with SEND.
 Teaching Assistants work alongside the SENDCo and Higher Level Teaching Assistants to gain skills and strategies used to ensure pupils with SEND make personal and academic progress.
 Staff and governors are all given opportunities for relevant and appropriate training.
 All staff have received dyslexia training and dyslexia friendly strategies are implemented throughout the school.
-Training is regularly updated and new knowledge, understanding and strategies are disseminated through the school.

-Current needs being met:

-- 1. Dyslexia / Literacy difficulties

-- 2. Dyspraxia tendencies (CDC)

-- 3. Autistic Spectrum Disorder tendencies

-- 4. Receptive language difficulties/SLCNs

-- 5. Developmental Delay

-- 7. Social and emotional vulnerability

-- 8. Working memory difficulties

-- 9. Processing disorders

-Training has also taken place in the following areas:

-- 1. Autistic Spectrum disorders

-- 2. Speech and Language difficulties and interventions

-- 3. Team Teach handling methods

-- 4. Safeguarding

-- 5. Sensory Processing Disorders

-- 6. Talk Boost

-- 7. Effective math interventions

-- 8. Metacognition

-SENCo possesses the National Award Special Educational Needs Coordinator to further support children.
+Training is regularly updated and new knowledge, understanding and strategies are disseminated through the school. ✓ Current needs being met: Dyslexia / Literacy difficulties Dyspraxia tendencies (CDC) Autistic Spectrum Disorder tendencies Receptive language difficulties/SLCNs Developmental Delay Social and emotional vulnerability Working memory difficulties Processing disorders ✓ Training has also taken place in the following areas: Autistic Spectrum disorders Speech and Language difficulties and interventions Team Teach handling methods Safeguarding Sensory Processing Disorders Effective math interventions Metacognition Metacognition SENCo possesses the National Award Special Educational Needs Coordinator to further support children.
 SENDCo liases regularly with external agencies - ensuring recommendations are implemented and ensure positive impact.
 Specialist Teacher - delivering targeted literacy interventions (dyslexia, working memory etc).
 SENDCo is a qualified Thrive practitioner to support children with social and emotional needs.
 SENDCo regularly meets and communicates with external agencies - seeking, advise or support for meeting children's needs.
 SENDCo regularly meets with Pastoral Learning mentor - ensuring whole school SEMH needs are being effectively monitored and met.
 Pastoral Learning Mentor is currently working towards a 'Senior Mental Health Lead' qualification.